CaroEvans/Zero_Waste_Shop/README.md

 ### Problem Definition
 We currently have a recycling crisis in Australia - in some towns and cities everything is now being sent to land-fill.
 An individuals we can make a difference by reducing waste as much as possible.
+Packaging is a big contributor to household waste.
+Buying products in packaging that can be reused is an easy way to reduce this.

 ### Solution
-My app makes it easier to reduce waste by providing a two-sided marketplace for buying and selling home-made goods in reusable or biodegradable packaging.
-An 'admin' user has the power to remove items if they don't fit this description.
+My app makes it easier to reduce waste by providing a two-sided marketplace for buying and selling home-made goods in eco friendly packaging.
+Products would be restricted to those in reusable or biodegradable packaging, with an 'admin' user removing items that don't fit this description.

+### Ethical Considerations
+If launching this app, I would need to consider packaging  waste from posting items - may be able to offer eco friendly parcels.
+I would also consider consumer laws  - customers need to be able to return things if faulty.

 ## 2. Installation
 1. Configure a file called .env in your local root directory with the following: